qensus-labs/venafi-vcert-gitlab-integration/README.md

 ## Operations

-### Venafi Machine Identity Protection: request certificate
+### Venafi Machine Identity Management: request certificate

 Requests a pair of certificate + private key.
 The output is to be written to the specified files, in PEM format.